xinghua-qu/xinghua-qu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a research scientist and _tech lead_ at ByteDance (Seed), specializing in training multimodal large language models (LLMs) and LLM agents using **reinforcement learning (RL)**.
+I am a research scientist and _tech lead_ at ByteDance Seed, specializing in training multimodal large language models (LLMs) and LLM agents using **reinforcement learning (RL)**.
 I earned my PhD from Nanyang Technological University (NTU, Singapore), where my research centered on "Adversarial Robustness of Deep Reinforcement Learning".

 **Recent news**
 - 🏆 Received _Spot Bonus_ award from Bytedance (rate=2/366).